Yuliang-Liu/MultimodalOCR/Readme.md

 ```Shell
 python eval.py --model_name LLaVA --eval_TextVQA
 ```
-The results will be saved at answer folder. if you want to add a new model,
+The results will be saved at answer folder,

+If you want to add a new model, please write its inference function under the "model" folder, and update the get_model function in eval.py.